mekkablue/Glyphs-Scripts/DEVREADME.md

 * Report into Macro Window with `print()` functions.
 * Use ‘Report for ...’ titles, and consider clearing the Macro Window log at the beginning with `Glyphs.clearLog()`
 * Use emojis (e.g. ⚠️✅❌☑️💾↔️🔠) and indentations to keep it legible and allow orientation for the user.
 * Do not open the Macro Window unless the report is the whole purpose of the script.
-Instead, consider a floating notification to tell the user that the script completed and that details are available in the Macro Window, e.g., like this: `Glyphs.showNotification("Font X: done", "Brief statistic of what happened.
-Details in Macro Window.")`
+Instead, consider a floating notification or dialog to tell the user that the script completed and that details are available in the Macro Window, e.g., like this: `Glyphs.showNotification("Font X: done", "Brief statistic of what happened.
+Details in Macro Window.")`.
+If you use a dialog, opening the Macro Window can be a button.

 ## Snippets